 Abdominoplasty or liposuction?
-Questions to PD Dr. Mathias Tremp
+Questions for PD Dr Mathias Tremp

-The excess of fatty tissue, especially on the abdomen, is a common problem.
-Often the fat remains even despite regular physical exercise or diet.
+Excess fat, especially on the abdomen, is a common problem.
+Often the fat remains even despite regular physical activity or diet.
 There are various treatment options.

-Liposuction in combination with a nutritional consultation is certainly a very efficient and close treatment.
-Patients with excess skin, especially after significant weight loss, also benefit from an abdominoplasty.
+Liposuction in combination with nutritional counselling is certainly a very efficient and close treatment.
+Patients with excess skin especially after significant weight loss additionally benefit from a tummy tuck.

 How does liposuction work?